Lockheed hopes to complete delayed F-35 contracts soon

 A source familiar with the process confirmed that the two sides had made progress and were nearing agreement.

-"We're aiming to get it done within the next month," said the source, who was not authorised to speak publicly.
+"We're aiming to get it done within the next month," said the source, who was not authorized to speak publicly.

-Top officials from Lockheed and its main suppliers, Northrop Grumman Corp and BAE Systems Plc, as well as engine maker Pratt & Whitney, a unit of United Technologies Corp , will be in Britain early next month when the F-35 is due to fly at the Royal International Air Tattoo, a large air show outside London, and the Farnborough Airshow a week later.
+Top officials from Lockheed and its main suppliers, Northrop Grumman Corp (NOC.N) and BAE Systems Plc (BAES.L), as well as engine maker Pratt & Whitney, a unit of United Technologies Corp (UTX.N), will be in Britain early next month when the F-35 is due to fly at the Royal International Air Tattoo, a large air show outside London, and the Farnborough Airshow a week later.

 Crisler said it was possible that the contracts could be completed in time for the air shows.